Other Health Resources in our State

 Independent Health Care Appeals Program (IHCAP)

-The IHCAP is a review program used to assesses whether a given insurance company has inappropriately denied medical coverage to patients.
-If an insurance carrier has denied coverage for a medically necessary treatment, the patient can submit an application for review through IHCAP to have the decision reviewed by a neutral party.
+The IHCAP is a review program used to assess whether an insurance company has inappropriately denied medical coverage to patients.
+If an insurance carrier has denied coverage for medically necessary treatment, the patient can apply for review through IHCAP to have the decision reviewed by a neutral party.
 Learn more about IHCAP.

-Cancer touches everyone's life.
-The care needed is often costly and many families who do not have adequate insurance coverage struggle to find a means of coping with the financial stress that comes with the care that a loved one needs.
+Cancer care is often costly, and many families who do not have adequate insurance coverage struggle to care for their loved ones' needs.
+Resources for cancer care include:

 World Trade Center (WTC) Health Program